4Fortune8/DavinciResolveOIL/README.md

 # DavinchiResolveOIL
-**OIL** (Online Import Layer) is a tool built to sent imgages and videos directly from your browser to Davinchi resolve Media bin.
+**OIL** (Online Import Layer) is a tool built to sent images and videos directly from your browser to Davinchi resolve Media bin.

 ## How to use